alex-bahena/Pin-it/README.md

 These are the instructions to follow as a user:

 1. go to the following URL:
-2. create a new account
+2. create a new account for Pin-it.
+3. Log-in your account
+4. start adding your favorite online websites.
+5. This is how you can log out from Pin-it.

 # Frontend - code
 The app was built with help of the following technologies: